greenboxal/doggohub/doc/development/testing.md

 - Try to match the ordering of tests to the ordering within the class.
 - Try to follow the [Four-Phase Test][four-phase-test] pattern, using newlines to separate phases.
-- Try to use `Gitlab.config.gitlab.host` rather than hard coding `'localhost'`
+- Try to use `Gitlab.config.doggohub.host` rather than hard coding `'localhost'`

 [four-phase-test]: https://robots.thoughtbot.com/four-phase-test

 ### `let` variables

-GitLab's RSpec suite has made extensive use of `let` variables to reduce duplication.
+DoggoHub's RSpec suite has made extensive use of `let` variables to reduce duplication.
 However, this sometimes [comes at the cost of clarity][lets-not], so we need to set some guidelines for their use going forward: